 In some cases it may be necessary to use multiple GPUs; as highlighted above this may be the case if a single card would not be big enough to run the model on its own.
 It is also possible to improve speed by using multiple GPUs, although while the transfer generally has very little overhead associated with it, the final performance is dependent on the entire system.

 Clearly there are physical requirements for a system to be able to house multiple GPUs, particularly since high performance GPUs are large.
+It should also be noted that there is a recent trend to place an SSD drive onto a PCIe output, which maximises bandwidth.
+Unfortunately this often takes up quite a bit of space so may be best avoided.
 Cooling is also extremely important.
 When setting up a multi-GPU system, it is therefore advised that users purchase an entire system, including the GPUs, rather than fitting multiple cards into a separately purchased chassis.
 Such a system will have been designed to cope with the power, cooling and physical requirements, and is likely to be covered by warranty.
 Most manufactures of such systems will provide a choice of GPUs.

 In gaming systems with multiple GPUs, SLI (Scalable Link Interface) is sometimes proposed.
 This enables image output from separate cards to be combined prior to sending to the display.
 CUDA (and general purpose GPU computing in general) cannot use this technology, so Pogo will not see any benefit from it.